-If Martin Rinkart can give thanks to God, in the midst of performing 50 funerals a day, surely you & I can give thanks in the midst of our trials.
-Thanksgiving will truly change your perspective during Advent and prepare your heart for the grand celebration of Jesus Christ’s birth in a few weeks.
+If Martin Rinkart can give thanks to God, in the midst of performing 50 funerals a day, I can give thanks in the midst of my trials.
+Thanksgiving will truly change my perspective during Advent and prepare my heart for the grand celebration of Jesus Christ’s birth in a few weeks.

 For what it’s worth, I needed this blog post more than you.
 I choose to rejoice each & every day.
 My only hope is in Jesus Christ.